From many-body quantum dynamics to the Hartree-Fock and Vlasov equations with singular potentials: Background

-Our goal in this paper is to study simultaneously the mean-field limit, corresponding to the approximations made when the number of particles $N$ is large, and the semiclassical limit, corresponding to a change of scaling where the Planck constant $h$ becomes negligible.
-More precisely, we consider a solution $\psi_N$ to the Schrödinger equation~\eqref{eq:Schrodinger} and define the function $\widetilde{\psi}_N(t,x_1, \dots, x_N) = \psi_N(T\,t,L\,x_1, \dots, L\, x_N)$ for some characteristic length $L$ and timescale $T$.
-Multiplying equation~\eqref{eq:Schrodinger} by $\frac{T}{m\,L^2}$ yields
+Our goal in this paper is to study simultaneously the mean-field limit, corresponding to the approximations made when the number of particles $N$ is large and each pair interaction is weak, and the semiclassical limit, corresponding to a change of scales where the Planck constant $h$ becomes negligible.
+Let us elaborate more on the two scalings.

+To understand of the dynamics generated by the many-body Schrödinger equation~\eqref{eq:Schrodinger} at different scales, it is convenient to recast the equation in its dimensionless form.
+Suppose $L$ is some characteristic length of the problem and $T$ is some characteristic timescale, then we define the following dimensionless variables